by Joe Bromley and Willow Nash

 Reduce, reuse, recycle… why these three Rs are as crucial to learn as reading, writing and arithmetic.
 And battling a dastardly litterbug pirate involves plenty of arrrrrrrrrrrs!
 An environmental quest using PSHE, geography and storytelling to save the day!

-Suitable for Reception, KS1 and KS2
+Created for Reception, KS1 and KS2

 Running time 50 minutes